Laura-lc/project/README.md

 Comment expressiveness measure

- a) The 400 rated comment titles are shown in
+ a) The 400 rated comment titles are shown in 400RatedCommentTitles.xlsx

- b) The script for doing the feature extraction manually for the comment titles is shown in
+ b) The script for doing the feature extraction manually for the comment titles is shown in featureExtraction.ipynb